Samantha Lee Pictures: Photos Of Tyrese Gibson’s New Wife And Secret Wedding

 “We’re humbled by the outpouring of love!
 We appreciate all of the prayers and well wishes.
 Sometimes when you pray you get exactly what your heart desires.
 I got #MyBlackQueen I didn’t just marry her I married my daughters new example.

-‘We are all flawed, sinners and have made mistakes but I hope you decide to keep loving, keep the faith and God will to send you what’s yours…. #Amen.”
+“We are all flawed, sinners and have made mistakes but I hope you decide to keep loving, keep the faith and God will to send you what’s yours…. #Amen.”

 It was ultimately Tyrese Gibson who shared the first picture of Samantha Lee, a touching shot of the two on their wedding day.